sleepymalc/pbb.wtf/content/posts/VSCode-LaTeX-Inkscape/index.md

 <p align="center">
 	<img src="./gifs/useful.gif"/>
 </p>

-### HyperSnips

-If you look around in the VS Code extension marketplace to find UltiSnips' equivalence, you probably will find [Vsnips](https://marketplace.visualstudio.com/items?itemName=corvofeng.Vsnips).
-But I'm not sure why this is the case, I can't figure out how to set it up properly.
-Hence, I find another alternative, which is [HyperSnips](https://marketplace.visualstudio.com/items?itemName=draivin.hsnips).
-Please first download [HyperSnips](https://marketplace.visualstudio.com/items?itemName=draivin.hsnips).
-Now, just follow the instruction, copy [latex.hsnips](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape/blob/main/VSCode-setting/Snippets/latex.hsnips) into `$HOME/Library/Application Support/Code/User/hsnips/`, and you're good to go!

-To modify this file, you can either go to this file in your finder or use VSCode built-in command function.
-For command function,

-1. Press `shift+cmd+space` to type in some command to VS Code.
-2. Type `>HyperSnips: Open Snippet File`
-3. Choose `latex.hsnips`

-For a further and detailed explanation for snippets, please go to check out the original blog post!

 ### Sympy and Mathematica

 Unlike Gilles Castel's approach, there is an available extension out there for you to simplify your math calculation already!
 Please go to checkout [Latex SYMPY Calculator](https://marketplace.visualstudio.com/items?itemName=OrangeX4.latex-sympy-calculator).
 It's works like follows: